beekai-oss/little-state-machine/README.md

  middleWares?: Function[]; // function to invoke each action syncStores?:  // sync with external store in your session/local storage˚
     | Record<string, string[]>
-    | { name: string; transform: Function } // name of the external store, and state to sync
+    | { externalStoreName: string; transform: Function } // name of the external store, and state to sync
     | undefined;
 }})
 ```